COVID-19 Early Childhood Grants

-Emphasis for the second round of grants will be placed on equity in support of underserved communities, including areas of concentrated poverty, ethnic minorities and/or English-as-a-second-language, disabled individuals and/or those in rural areas who lack access to basic early childhood educational services.
 The Initiative Foundation seeks to support at least one grant in each of the 14 counties within the Initiative Foundation service area.
 However, the primary criteria for evaluating applications will be how many vulnerable children are receiving support per dollar.

 Timing for Future Grant Round